NeerajMehta15/CX_LLM_RAG_Chatbot/README.md

 Project Overview
-An AI-powered chatbot to resolve resident queries using RAG and Llama 3.
+An AI-powered customer support chatbot designed to resolve resident queries using RAG and Llama 3.
+It retrieves accurate answers from an FAQ database and provides intelligent, contextual responses.
-Setup Instructions

-Clone the repository
-Create a virtual environment

-bashCopypython -m venv venv
-source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-Install dependencies

-bashCopypip install -r requirements.txt

-Prepare your CSV

-Place your FAQ CSV in data/raw/faqs.csv
-Ensure columns: 'question', 'answer'

-Set up environment variables

-Create a .env file
-Add any necessary configuration variables

-Run the application

-bashCopystreamlit run main.py
-Key Components

-LangChain integration
-Llama 3 LLM
-ChromaDB Vector Database
-RAG for intelligent responses

-Note
+How It Works
-Ensure you have the necessary model access and permissions for Llama 3.
+Understands customer queries using LangChain and Llama 3.

+Fetches relevant answers from a ChromaDB vector database using RAG.

+Delivers precise, human-like responses based on stored knowledge.

+Setup Summary
+Project environment configured.

+FAQ database structured and integrated.

+AI models and vector search optimized for fast retrieval.

+Chatbot deployed via Streamlit for user interaction.

+Key Features
+✅ Instant query resolution with AI-powered search.
+✅ Context-aware responses using RAG + Llama 3.
+✅ Scalable knowledge base powered by ChromaDB.
+✅ User-friendly interface for seamless interaction.